 USDA intends to use all available program flexibilities and contingencies to serve our program participants across our nutrition programs.

-To access the application for the 2023 Turnip the Beet Award click on:
+To access the application for the Turnip the Beet Award, click on the following:

-Sponsors who operate SFSP during the summer of 2023 are eligible to apply for this award.
-The form must be completed, submitted, and include a one-month menu, to email@example.com.
-Submission date to be determined.
+Sponsors operating SFSP during the summer of 2023 can apply for this award.
+The form must be completed, submitted, and include a one-month menu to firstname.lastname@example.org.